 How to do Returns on Shopify

-- Receive and restock: Once you get the item back, mark the return as received in Shopify to not get lost in the item flow.
-If it's in sellable condition, restock it to update your inventory (so your Shopify Inventory Reports stay accurate).
-If not, note it as damaged and don't restock.
+- Receive and restock: Once the item arrives, mark the return as received in Shopify to update the order status.
+Inspect the item’s condition.
+If it’s still sellable, restock it in your inventory so your stock levels stay accurate.
+If it’s damaged or unsellable, note that in Shopify and do not restock.

-- Refund or exchange: Issue the refund to the customer’s original payment method, or deliver a replacement item if you agreed to an exchange due to your site policy.
+- Refund or exchange: Issue the refund to the customer’s original payment method, or fulfill the exchange item if you agreed to an exchange.
+Shopify automatically calculates the refund amount based on the returned items, any restocking fees, and any new items in the order

 How to Handle Returns on Shopify